The Block Party (Lisa Lopes song): Charts

+Release history

 2009 version

-"Block Party" is the second posthumous single by the late rapper, singer, and songwriter Lisa Lopes and is the second single from her first posthumous album, Eye Legacy and her third solo single.
+"Block Party" is the second posthumous single by the late singer and rapper Lisa Lopes and is the second single from her first posthumous album, Eye Legacy and her third solo single.

 History

 The song was originally recorded for Lopes' solo debut Supernova and was released as the album's first and only single.
 The song was reworked and remixed for her first posthumous album, Eye Legacy, and features Lil Mama.
 After the first single "Let's Just Do It" failed to chart in the United States, "Block Party" was announced to be released as the second single after its positive critical reception.
 The song was not released as a single, but rather as a ringtone, along with all the songs of Eye Legacy.